 Lights Out ain’t The Babadook, people

-ORIGINALLY POSTED ON STRAIGHT.COM, JULY 22, 1016 By Steve Newton Lights Out is a new horror flick about a murderous ghoul that you can only see--and get terrorized by--when the lights are out and its silhouette is visible.
-Illumination renders the thing harmless, so there's a helluva lot of victims-to-be sprinting for lightswitches and fumbling … Continue reading Lights Out ain’t The Babadook, people
+ORIGINALLY PUBLISHED ON JULY 22, 1016 By Steve Newton Lights Out is a new horror flick about a murderous ghoul that you can only see--and get terrorized by--when the lights are out and its silhouette is visible.
+Illumination renders the thing harmless, so there's a helluva lot of victims-to-be sprinting for lightswitches and fumbling with … Continue reading Lights Out ain’t The Babadook, people

-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 9, 2015 By Steve Newton Goodnight Mommy opens with a gentle lullaby--Brahms' "Cradle Song", to be exact--but that's it for sweetness and light in this unnerving portrait of familial distrust and paranoia.
-We first meet twin brothers Lukas and Elias (identical twins Lukas and Elias Schwarz) as they're playing hide-and-seek in … Continue reading Goodnight Mommy’s quiet horror screams dread
+We first meet twin brothers Lukas and Elias (identical twins Lukas and Elias Schwarz) as they're playing hide-and-seek in a … Continue reading Goodnight Mommy is the most unsettling identical-twin psycho-thriller since The Other

 F**k the Oscars, here’s the Fangoria Chainsaw Awards nominees